 By providing competent local knowledge and expertise, RMS can add that extra layer of safety when Captains and owners need it most.

 My background, my philosophy.

-I joined the Canadian Coast Guard (CCG) in January 1988 as an entry level deckhand and attained my first navigation certificate (WKM) in April 1994.
-In 1999 I received my Ocean Navigator II certification and was granted a 2 year leave of absence from the Coast Guard to work offshore and pursue my Foreign Going sea time.
+I joined the Canadian Coast Guard (CCG) in January 1988 as an entry-level deckhand and attained my first navigation certificate (WKM) in April 1994.
+In 1999 I received my Ocean Navigator II certification and was granted a 2-year leave of absence from the Coast Guard to work offshore and pursue my Foreign Going sea time.

-I joined Windjammer Barefoot Cruises, a specialty cruise line comprised of large sailing ships catering to adventure tourism in May 2000 as Chief Officer.
+I then joined Windjammer Barefoot Cruises, a specialty cruise line comprised of large sailing ships catering to adventure tourism in May 2000 as Chief Officer.
 I then transferred to the company flagship, the S/V Legacy where I completed my initial contract in December 2000.
-I returned to Windjammer in March 2001 as Master on-board various vessels before serving a third contract with the company as Master on-board the S/V Legacy.
+I returned to Windjammer in March 2001 as Master onboard various vessels before serving a third contract with the company as Master on-board the S/V Legacy.

 Having completed my Foreign Going sea time I returned to the Canadian Coast Guard and worked successfully in various command positions.

 In 2007 I completed my Master Mariner (Unlimited) certification.
 In 2008 I accepted an 18-month assignment with Transport Canada Marine Safety working on their Domestic Safety Management initiative.
 In 2010 I completed my assignment and returned to the Canadian Coast Guard and am currently sailing as a full-time Commanding Officer.